LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/03-high-risk-and-vulnerable-people.md

 ## Case study 1

 Thabo is 3 months old.
 His mother, Nomvula, is a 16-year-old who dropped out of school when she became pregnant.
 Thabo’s father has a new girlfriend.
 Thabo is well dressed and looks clean, but he is not gaining weight.
 When someone says this to Nomvula, she starts to cry, and says she wishes Thabo had never been born.
-She says she wants to stop breast feeding and put him on the bottle.
+She says she wants to stop breastfeeding and put him on the bottle.

 ### 1. Is there anything in this story that warns you that this mother may have a mental health condition?

 Yes, the mother is adolescent and has a young baby.
 She has a very high risk of a mental health condition.
 She has dropped out of school, and will have lost many of her friends.
 Her boyfriend has left her.

-The baby, Thabo is also at high risk.
-He is not gaining weight and his mother seems to be struggling with breast feeding and wants to change him to the bottle.
+The baby, Thabo, is also at high risk.
+He is not gaining weight and his mother seems to be struggling with breastfeeding and wants to change him to the bottle.

 ### 2. Should you shout at Nomvula and tell her to grow up?